 The last two legislative days preceding the veto recess shall be reserved by the House exclusively for the business of concurring in amended House bills, receding from House amendments, considering conference and free conference committee reports, and final passage and enrollment of legislation.
-No House bills or House resolutions having the force of law, other than those referred to in the previous sentence, shall be placed upon their passage later than the fifty-third legislative day in even-year regular sessions, nor later than the twenty-fifth legislative day in odd-year regular sessions; and on the fifty-fourth legislative day in an even-year regular session and on the twenty-sixth legislative day in an odd-year regular session, all bills other than those referred to in the previous sentence that remain in the Orders of the Day shall be returned to the Rules Committee.
+No House bills or House resolutions having the force of law, other than those referred to in the previous sentence, shall be placed

+Page 29 of 44 BR027300.100 - 273 - XXXX Jacketed

-The House shall not consider any bills or resolutions having the force of law for concurrence, recession, adoption of conference or free conference committee reports, or final passage if they are received after 5 p.m. on the final concurrence day of a regular session.
-Any legislative day falling after the veto recess shall be reserved by the House exclusively for the purposes of considering gubernatorial veto messages.
+- 1 upon their passage later than the fifty-third legislative day in even-year regular sessions, - 2 nor later than the twenty-fifth legislative day in odd-year regular sessions; and on the - 3 fifty-fourth legislative day in an even-year regular session and on the twenty-sixth - 4 legislative day in an odd-year regular session, all bills other than those referred to in the - 5 previous sentence that remain in the Orders of the Day shall be returned to the Rules - 6 Committee. - 7 The House shall not consider any bills or resolutions having the force of law for - 8 concurrence, recession, adoption of conference or free conference committee reports, or - 9 final passage if they are received after 5 p.m. on the final concurrence day of a regular - session.
+Any legislative day falling after the veto recess shall be reserved by the House - exclusively for the purposes of considering gubernatorial veto messages. - Rule 52.

-Rule 52.
 Fiscal Statement.
-A sponsor of a bill which, if enacted, would affect the revenues or expenditures of state government generally, may at any time by request cause the staff of the Legislative Research Commission to analyze and prepare a fiscal statement for the measure.
-The staff of the Legislative Research Commission shall analyze and prepare a fiscal statement for any bill which, if enacted, would fiscally affect local governments through the imposition of a local mandate; constitute a mandated health benefit; change the financial liability of any public retirement system administered by an agency of state government; or fiscally affect state or local corrections services in a significant manner, including any bill which would modify or create a criminal penalty or otherwise affect the population of a correctional system or facility.

-The chair of the committee to which a bill has been referred may require that a fiscal statement be attached to the bill prior to posting.
-The chair or a majority of the committee to which a bill has been referred may require that a fiscal statement be attached to the bill, or amendment thereof, prior to final committee action.
+A sponsor of a bill which, if enacted, would affect the - 13 revenues or expenditures of state government generally, may at any time by request cause - 14 the staff of the Legislative Research Commission to analyze and prepare a fiscal - 15 statement for the measure.
+The staff of the Legislative Research Commission shall - analyze and prepare a fiscal statement for any bill which, if enacted, would fiscally affect - 17 local governments through the imposition of a local mandate; constitute a mandated - 18 health benefit; change the financial liability of any public retirement system administered - by an agency of state government; or fiscally affect state or local corrections services in a - significant manner, including any bill which would modify or create a criminal penalty or - 21 otherwise affect the population of a correctional system or facility. - The chair of the committee to which a bill has been referred may require that a - 23 fiscal statement be attached to the bill prior to posting.
+The chair or a majority of the - 24 committee to which a bill has been referred may require that a fiscal statement be - attached to the bill, or amendment thereof, prior to final committee action. - Members may require, by majority vote, that a fiscal statement be attached to any - bill or amendment on the Orders of the Day relating to fiscal matters herein described.
+In